 Dr. Gundry’s “YES” list (and the “NO” list)

 Print this list out, and hang it on your fridge.
 Also, you can put a copy in your car for actual trips to the grocery store!
 This way, you’ll always remember your personal favorites.

 You’ll find it nearly impossible to go astray when you’ve kicked all those lectin-filled foods to the curb and replaced them with this diverse selection of yummy YES foods.

 Dr. Gundry’s “YES” and “NO” list compiled by Darlene Lindholm

 The Lectin-Free Takeaway

-Say yes.
-In fact, say yes all the time with the foods above.
-And make an effort to say yes every day when you crave avocado, YES nuts, and even dark chocolate.
+Make an effort to say yes every day when you crave avocado, YES nuts, and even dark chocolate.